Large Item Collection

 Your trash may be someone else’s treasure.
 If it's still useable, find another use for it or offer it to family, friends, neighbors or co-workers.
 Have a garage sale, or give to someone who is having one.
 You can also donate to your local church, school, secondhand store, or put it out in your yard and mark it "free".

-For other options, look in the Yellow Pages under "Second Hand Stores".
+Post reusable items on the Twin Cities Free Market or look in the Yellow Pages under "Second Hand Stores".

 All Large Items Must be Marked for Disposal